jeorgeiiii/mi-ai-assistant/README.md

 ## Architectural Features

-- **Advanced Agentic Architecture:** At the core of the project is a "Smart Router" that analyzes user requests and delegates the task to the correct expert: Calendar, Email, Search, or Conversational.
+- **Advanced Agentic Architecture:** At the core of the project is a "Smart Router" that analyzes user requests and delegates the task to the correct expert: Calendar, Email, Tasks, Search, or Conversational.
 This makes the system more modular, efficient, and scalable.

 - **Specialized Expert Agents:** Each task area (Calendar, Email, etc.) is handled by a dedicated "Expert Agent" that only knows about its own set of tools and rules.
 This increases accuracy and reduces errors.

 - **Safe, Multi-Step Workflows:** The agent can reliably handle complex, multi-turn tasks, such as requiring user confirmation before deleting a calendar event, ensuring a safe and predictable user experience.

+- **Robust Error Handling:** The assistant is designed to handle API or connection errors gracefully, providing clear feedback to the user (e.g., "I'm having trouble connecting to Google Calendar") instead of crashing.

 - **Persistent Conversation Memory:** Utilizes LangGraph's SQLite-based checkpointer system to remember conversations, allowing you to stop and resume your session at any time.